Art for Social Change

 Good to know

-This program is taught in partnership with Pillsbury House + Theatre (PH+T), where Molly Van Avery is Artist and Community Coordinator.
-Other artists and community organizers associated with PH+T will also be teachers in the program, including Eric F. Avery, a performer, designer, and director, and Wing Young Huie, a celebrated photographer.
+This program is taught in partnership with Pillsbury House + Theatre (PH+T), where Molly Van Avery is Artist and Community Coordinator and Mike Hoyt is the Creative Community Liaison.
+Other artists and community organizers associated with PH+T will also be teachers in the program, including choreographer and public artist Pramila Vasudevan, and Wing Young Huie, a celebrated photographer.
 In addition, students will work with and learn from many of the artists involved in the “Arts on Chicago” initiatives that pull together creative assets in communities along ten blocks of Chicago Avenue, building and supporting a vibrant arts and cultural district.

 What are you waiting for?Apply Today